-26 Rack rates for December 7, 2023 entered.
+8 Rack rates for December 7, 2023 entered.

-27 The State of Hotel Operations: 30 Must-Know Hotel Industry Statistics (2023) https://lodgistics.com/lodgistics_newsroom/hotel-industry-statistics/
+9 The State of Hotel Operations: 30 Must-Know Hotel Industry Statistics (2023) https://lodgistics.com/lodgistics_newsroom/hotel-industry-statistics/

-- 5.3.3.1.
+- 5.3.3.
+Improve connectivity and pedestrian safety between Glen Cove Creek/the Waterfront and Downtown. - 5.3.3.1.
 An "Art Walk" along the route from Downtown Glen Cove to the waterfront can enhance the pedestrian experience while promoting local artists. - 5.3.3.2.
 The City should consider setting aside a larger budget for the maintenance of the landscape along pedestrian paths, including the path through Pratt Park, which provides a connection between the Downtown and the waterfront.